mkuthan/garmin-workouts/README.md

 ```

 * All nested sections are mapped as repeated steps in Garmin Connect.
-First repeat for warmup, second repeat for main interval (repeated 3 times) and the last repeat for cooldown.
+First repeat for warmup, second repeat for main interval (repeated 3 times) and the last one for cooldown.

 ### Export Workouts